 - 98% stated that program courses are consistent with the program’s training objectives

 - 95% said that program courses are developing their academic skills.

 - 90% of the respondents stated that faculty members treat students with concern and respect.

 - 88% indicated that faculty and staff are available to meet with students outside of the classroom.

 - 98% reported that the program is stimulating their personal growth.

 Employer and Practicum Placement Survey

-- An internet survey was sent in November of 2015 to 35 social service agencies/ programs in the greater Tampa area that provide practicum placements for our students and that often hire our graduates.
+- An internet survey was sent in November of 2021 to the social service agencies/ programs in the greater Tampa area that provide practicum placements for our students and that often hire our graduates.
 Survey recipients were assured that their responses were anonymous.
 There was a 46% response rate to this survey.

-- Completed surveys were received from 16 agencies.
-Many of the responding programs are among the largest and most significant human services providers in Tampa.
-Almost all of them have provided practicum experiences for our students for many years.
-Of the 16 agencies responding to the survey, 9 (56%) reported that they had hired at least one of our graduates for a total of 43 grads employed.
-Of the 43 graduates hired by these 9 agencies, 39 (91%) had completed a practicum at the agency that hired them.
+- Completed surveys were received from 10 agencies.
+Most of the responding programs are among the largest and most significant human services providers in Tampa.
+All of them have provided practicum experiences for our students for many years.
+Of the 10 agencies responding to the survey, 6 reported that they had hired at least one of our graduates.

 - Agencies were asked to rate the importance of the skills and areas of knowledge taught in our program as these relate to successful job performance.
 They were also asked to rate the desirability of our interns/graduates as employees and asked to indicate the positions at their agencies for which our graduates qualify.